flybywiresim/docs/docs/fbw-a32nx/feature-guides/fixinfo.md

 # Fix Info

-!!! warning "Only available in the Experimental Version"
+!!! warning "Not available in the Stable Version"

 ## Overview